How to: Sign an assembly with a strong name

 /target:moduleswitch in C# or Visual Basic.

-The name of the container or file that contains the key pair.
-Assembly Linker interprets a relative path in relationship to the current directory.
+- keyfileName is the name of the container or file that contains the key pair.
+Assembly Linker interprets a relative path in relation to the current directory.

 al /out:MyAssembly.dll MyModule.netmodule /keyfile:sgKey.snk